larakomosa/jquery-salary-calculator-master/README.md

 4: Product will display employee information in a table on webpage

-5: To delete employee information, select the delete button
+5: To delete employee information, select the delete button.
+Employee will be removed from the DOM.

-6: Once an employee is deleted, monthly salary will be deleted accordingly.
+6: Once an employee is deleted, monthly salary will be adjusted accordingly.

 ## Built With